How do you define an envelope?

 Of course, it serves that purpose.
 But it is not for that intention that you need to mention the return address.

-There might be other factors like postage due, invalid address or damage to the mail, in which case the postal service returns back the correspondence.
+There might be other factors like postage due, invalid address or damage to the mail, in which case the postal service returns the correspondence.
 The invalid posts or the dead letter mail ends up in the dead letter office.

 The postage stamp (when posted):

 Ah, how can anyone forget the stamps which would be collected as a hobby?
 But what purpose does the postage stamp serve on an envelope?
-It is the proof that you have paid for the postal services.
+It is proof that you have paid for the postal services.

 Earlier the postal services were to be paid by the receiver.
 But problems arose when the postal service was not able to collect their dues from the receiver.